deodoro/programming_challenge/README.md

 - **Drill Down/Up**: Some charts support drilling down for more detailed data exploration or drilling up for a broader overview.
 This feature is especially useful in understanding the granular details of delay data or in gaining a high-level perspective.

 ## Conclusion
-This repository and the accompanying Power BI report provide comprehensive tools for analyzing NSDP dissemination delays.
+This repository and the Power BI report provide comprehensive features for analyzing NSDP dissemination delays.
 Through detailed data processing and interactive visualizations, users can gain meaningful insights into the factors influencing reporting timeliness.